 Now, while you may go here for your kids, you’ll end up enjoying it a lot more than you’d expect!
 I was impressed with the details of the sets, the theatrics of the actors and the quality of the special effects.
 The entire experience takes an hour and there’s a Treasure Shoppe with tons of pirate related goodies (and sweets) at the end.

 Eat at Lusty Glaze restaurant

-There’s no way you can leave Newquay without indulging in some super fresh seafood.
+When it comes to what to do in Newquay, there’s no way you can leave without indulging in some super fresh seafood.
 Luckily, there’s a ton of choice when it comes to restaurant options.
 I really loved the restaurant at the Lusty Glaze resort.
 Not only was the food and service excellent, but what really made it special was the stunning views of the coast.

 It’s pretty steep down the steps to the restaurant but you couldn’t ask for a more beautiful location.
 Head here for evening cocktails so you can enjoy the sunset over some drinks.
 There’s also live music in the summer, so check out their website for events.

 If you love coastal walking as much as I do, you’ve got to add a walk on South West Coast Path to your list of things to do.
 This National Trail path runs all around Newquay and offers stunning views over the coast.
 It’s suitable for all fitness levels as you can join it at various different points and get off whenever you like.
 There are also plenty of benches to plop down in mid-walk for a little rest or to take in the views.

 If you’re lucky, you get may get to spot some wildlife along the way.
 People have spotted basking sharks, dolphins and whales on the Cornwall shores.